jasondaledavis/petstore/readme.txt

 * Added comments to page.php
 * uploaded revised main.css (2-6-18)
 * Revised widget title tags in footer to h6 from h4

+= 1.3.3 =
+* Added new main.css
+* Revised all page templates.
+* Added query for custom post types to page templates.